What Is a Hot Runner?

 Hot Runner Advantages

-The most important advantage of using hot runner technology is that it eliminates waste.
+The most important advantage of using plastic injection molding with hot runner technology is that it eliminates waste.
 This is especially true in plastic injection molds with multiple cavities.
 These internally heated systems deliver molten plastic resin directly into each mold part cavity without discarded plastic waste.

 Cycle Time